 Some additional concerns, not specifically mentioned in the investigation report, include:

-Two materials with very similar names reacted to release a toxic gas when mixed.

-$\rightarrow$ Materials which can react to form a toxic gas were unloaded in the same area.
+- Two materials with very similar names reacted to release a toxic gas when mixed. - Materials that can react to form a toxic gas were unloaded in the same area.